 And he found out that Therese was not Grandma’s sister after all, but her daughter.
 A man in Pont de Pany had gotten her pregnant at the age of thirteen, whether through force or not, I don’t know.
 I do know that when her father found out about it, he went to fetch his shotgun.
 But Grandma begged him not to kill the guy.
 He put his shotgun away and in the next year, when Grandma was 14, Therese was born.
 But how would she be raised?
 Grandma’s parents were willing to raise her, but Grandma had to take responsibility, too.
 Specifically she had to get some job training and start earning money towards Therese’s support.

-So Grandma was hired by the hotel in Pontarlier, the beginning of an employment of many years.
+So Grandma moved up to Pontarlier to make money.
+She was hired by the hotel, the beginning of an employment spanning many years.
 She regularly sent money for Therese back to her parents in Pont de Pany.
 Did people in town know that Therese was not their daughter?
-I don’t know, but certainly the people in Pontarlier wouldn’t know , so it was a way that Grandma wouldn’t have to face what she felt was her shame.
+I don’t know, but certainly the people in Pontarlier wouldn’t know , so it was a way that Grandma wouldn’t have to face what she (and French society at that time) may have felt was her shameful behavior.

 I can still hear Michel’s hurt voice asking me why?
 And I had no answer for him.
 But now I know that she was still running from what she felt was her shame.
 If Michel had come, her secret would have become common knowledge.
-But now it’s too late to tell Michel this explanation, not that I would have wanted to tell him, anyway.
-I wonder if he asked Dad about it when Dad was in Montbard.
+But now it’s too late to tell Michel this explanation for her refusal.
+Perhaps it’s better he not know it, anyway.
+I wonder if he asked Dad about it when Dad finally came to Montbard.

 But such feelings of shame were dealt with in America society back in the 1960’s People back then realized that children born out of wedlock were to be celebrated, just like any other child.
 As it was, the old feelings of shame kept our American family from valuing an entire French wing of the family.